Student of Games: A unified learning algorithm for both perfect and imperfect information games

-Games have a long history of serving as a benchmark for progress in artificial intelligence.
-Recently, approaches using search and learning have shown strong performance across a set of perfect information games, and approaches using game-theoretic reasoning and learning have shown strong performance for specific imperfect information poker variants.
-We introduce Player of Games, a general-purpose algorithm that unifies previous approaches, combining guided search, self-play learning, and game-theoretic reasoning.
-Player of Games is the first algorithm to achieve strong empirical performance in large perfect and imperfect information games --- an important step towards truly general algorithms for arbitrary environments.
-We prove that Player of Games is sound, converging to perfect play as available computation time and approximation capacity increases.
-Player of Games reaches strong performance in chess and Go, beats the strongest openly available agent in heads-up no-limit Texas hold'em poker (Slumbot), and defeats the state-of-the-art agent in Scotland Yard, an imperfect information game that illustrates the value of guided search, learning, and game-theoretic reasoning.
+\begin{sciabstract} Games have a long history as benchmarks for progress in artificial intelligence.
+Approaches using search and learning produced strong performance across many perfect information games, and approaches using game-theoretic reasoning and learning demonstrated strong performance for specific imperfect information poker variants.
+We introduce \poglong, a general-purpose algorithm that unifies previous approaches, combining guided search, self-play learning, and game-theoretic reasoning. \poglong achieves strong empirical performance in large perfect and imperfect information games --- an important step towards truly general algorithms for arbitrary environments.
+We prove that \poglong is sound, converging to perfect play as available computation and approximation capacity increases. \poglong reaches strong performance in chess and Go, beats the strongest openly available agent in heads-up no-limit Texas hold'em poker, and defeats the state-of-the-art agent in Scotland Yard, an imperfect information game that illustrates the value of guided search, learning, and game-theoretic reasoning. \end{sciabstract}